-The 12 Spanish Months and 22 Key Phrases for Talking About Them
+The Beginner’s Guide to the Spanish Months (Plus 22 Words and Phrases for Talking About Them!)

 Here’s a list of the words for the months in Spanish.
-If you need to listen to the pronunciation for one of the month words, simply click on it!
+If you need to listen to the pronunciation for one of the months, simply click on it!

 Again, the fact that all of the months are cognates with their English counterparts (with the possible exclusion of enero) makes it simple to memorize the names of the months and identify them when you see them!